 Never eat during a meeting, no matter how hungry you are.
 Mind your manners.
 Besides, some microphones are quite sensitive.
 Even if you are just listening to lengthy responses from your team during a meeting, they will likely hear it.

 Always use your business outfit during meetings, regardless of the video option.
-It is a well-known fact that people speak in a different, more professional tone when they wear a tie.
-Be aware that sometimes a video transmission can be activated by mistake or for other unknown reasons, and it may ruin your reputation if you happen to be sitting in front of your team in pajamas.
+It is well-known that people speak in a different, more professional tone when they wear a tie.
+Be aware that sometimes a video transmission can be activated by mistake or for other unknown reasons, and it may ruin your reputation if you sit in front of your team in pajamas.

 More speaking hints: Learn to speak with confidence.
 Yes, it may be easier said than done.
-Record yourself, even if it ends up being a very humbling and painful experience.
+Record yourself, even if it is a very humbling and painful experience.
 Work on improving your speaking skills.
-I cannot emphasize enough the importance of a good rhetorical training.
+I cannot emphasize enough the importance of good rhetorical training.
 Some say that if you are good at speaking, you earn 50-100% more over time.
-I believe this and to that point, you might want to hire a speaking coach.
+I believe this, and to that point, you might want to hire a speaking coach.
 After all, it might be one of the best investments you have ever made.

-When self-moderating your meetings, make sure that you are accepted and can exercise the proper level of authority.
+When self-moderating your meetings, ensure that you are accepted and can exercise the proper level of authority.
 If you anticipate difficulties during the meeting, ask a well-disposed team member to moderate the meeting.
-It is also useful to have a note-taker delegated in the same way.
-Unless you are a genius multitasker, you will likely miss important notes and tasks.
+It is also helpful to have a note-taker delegated in the same way.
+You will likely miss important notes and tasks unless you are a genius multitasker.